google.com, pub-6913482281658882, DIRECT, f08c47fec0942fa0

 This is on top of the plays I've been reading in advance of Alley Repertory Theater's upcoming 2019-20 season.
 We have a couple of fantastic plays swirling around the magic pot and it's always great to settle in and read a variety of plays.

-Even has I've upped my reading the last month or so -- and Danny, if you're reading this, reading your novel has been started -- I've still found a little time to see some live theater and catch up on what's new (or old) in the music, television, and movie world.
+Even has I've upped my reading the last month or so, and if you're reading this post Danny, reading your novel has begun, I've found a little time to see some live theater and catch up on what's new (or old) in the music, television, and movie world.

 Entertainment